krishnanlab/txt2onto2.0/README.md

 ```
 We read the concatenated metadata from `../data/clinicaltrials_desc.tsv `, then get processed text `../data/clinicaltrials_desc_processed.tsv`, in which uninformative elements have been cleaned.

-Step 2: Generate embedding table for given text data from clinicaltrials
+Step 2: Generate an embedding table for given text data from ClinicalTrials
 ```
 python ../src/embedding_lookup_table.py \
 -corpus ../data/clinicaltrials_desc_processed.tsv \
 -out ../data/clinicaltrials_desc_embedding.npz
 ```
 We read `../data/clinicaltrials_desc_processed.tsv` as input, get all words in the text, then calculate text embedding of each word.
-Although this script support using CPU to generate embeddding, but it is going to take hours for thousands of words.
-We recommend use GPU for fast embedding generation.
-Default model to generate embedding is [BiomedBERT](https://huggingface.co/microsoft/BiomedNLP-BiomedBERT-base-uncased-abstract) pretrained on abstract from PubMed.
+Although this script supports using CPUs to generate embeddings, it will take hours for thousands of words.
+We recommend using GPU for fast embedding generation.
+The default model to generate embedding is [BiomedBERT](https://huggingface.co/microsoft/BiomedNLP-BiomedBERT-base-uncased-abstract) pretrained on abstracts from PubMed.

 Step 3: Predict labels
 ```